-“No.” Phil clucked his tongue in annoyance.
+“No.” Phil clicked his tongue in annoyance.
 “Follow me.”

 With both of us finished with our meal, he directed me to his room.
-He had a candle in hand as it light up the darkness.
-They were one only bed that look very comfortable and the other that was more like a hammock with a pillow and a blanket.
-His room would be considered a classical boys room with toy wooden monsters and wooden swords.
-For someone his age it was a bit odd.
+He had a candle in hand as it lit up the darkness.
+They were one only bed that looked very comfortable and the other that was more like a hammock with a pillow and a blanket.
+His room would be considered a classical boys room with wooden toy monsters and wooden swords.
+For someone his age, it was a bit odd.

 “You can have my bed.”

-For a moment what he said surprised me.
-This kid was actually nice enough to give up a nice comfy bed.
+For a moment, what he said surprised me.
+This kid was actually kind enough to give up a comfy bed.
 I thought he was all teeth and claws this whole time with his rude demeanor, but they were some good qualities for the moment.